mmonsefofficial/Atlas/README.md

 ```

 ## AI Disclosure
-As it's allowed to use Ai for about 30% , Ai was used  as a development assistant for a limited parts of Atlas for some styling in the landing page, the Resources cards, the Hack Club call-to-action section, and parts of the Hero section.
+Ai was used  as a development assistant for a limited parts of Atlas for some styling in the landing page, the Resources cards, the Hack Club call-to-action section, and parts of the Hero section.
 All of these usage approximately about **10–15% of the project** .
 The rest parts of the project from A to Z was built and customized by me these including the data of roadmaps.
 I used Ai also in the data part as a guide only for the best learning path should the learner follow.